Certified in Management

 This designation is awarded by Canada’s senior management association, the Canadian Institute of Management (CIM), an organization that for 75 years has been advancing careers and contributing to the field of management knowledge, enhancing managerial skills, and promoting excellence within the profession.

 To fulfill the academic component needed to become Certified in Management, candidates are required to complete the Chartered Management Program (CMP), a series of eight courses that provide the knowledge foundation to earn the designation.
-The Faculty of Extension offers all courses of the CMP on a part-time basis, allowing you to complete the program while developing your management skills in the workplace.
+Online Learning & Continuing Education offers all courses of the CMP on a part-time basis, allowing you to complete the program while developing your management skills in the workplace.

 Earn the right to use after your name a prestigious designation that represents a formal recognition of your knowledge and experience.